Semrush and Search Console, pointed at the same rankings.

 Turn a Semrush competitor gap into a brief Search Console can prioritize

-Semrush finds the keywords competitors rank for and Northwind does not.
+Semrush finds the keywords competitors rank for and Orbit does not.
 She weighs each against the impressions Search Console already sees on nearby terms, so the content brief starts with the gaps that have real demand behind them.

 How it works